- Scientific name: Palaemon serratus

 Breeding can take place any time from early summer to November.
 Thousands of eggs are fertilised externally and then carried by the female.
 After three to four months the eggs will hatch and swim as pelagic larvae before turning into the adult prawns and living for the rest of their life on the seabed.
 It is thought that the common prawn can live for a maximum of five or six years.

 There are several other species of prawns in British waters such as Palaemon elegans, Palaemon adspersus and Palaemon longirostris.
-However, these species are very similar to the common prawn (often the only difference is number of body segments or some other small detail).
+However, these species are very similar to the common prawn with only marine biologists and other experts able to differentiate between species.
 They all live in similar ground to the common prawn and have a broadly similar life cycle and similar feeding habits.

 Being one of the Big Five species eaten by UK consumers prawns are a highly valuable commercial species.
 While many of the prawns which are eaten in the UK are imported tropical species there are commercial fisheries for UK prawns, mostly working out of ports in south west England and parts of Scotland.
 Although the common prawn is not under threat and is not listed as a species of concern by the IUCN (International Union for the Conservation of Nature) there are worries that the species could be in danger of overfishing, due to the lack of regulation in the common prawn fisheries.
 Due to the very small mesh size which is needed to catch prawns there are also significant problems with fish species being caught as bycatch by prawn trawlers.